jonsequitur/system-commandline-sample/README.md

 ## Overview

-This is a C# sample of using `System.CommandLine` to build a CLI application
+This is a C# sample of using `System.CommandLine` to build a CLI application with commands and sub-commands

+We use `extensions` to build and add the commands to the `RootCommand` then System.CommandLine handles everything for us

+System.CommandLine supports type ahead which we plan to enable in the future (we love PRs!)

+Start exploring in `Program.cs` - we added explanations in the code comments

 ### Engineering Docs